Powering Digital Economies With a Blockchain Consensus Operating System

 One of the most important things to understand about the CBDC trend is that it will appear.
 By governments and central bankers.
 Who wants the CBDC to be used within regulated, digital economies.

-Many proponents of existing public blockchains will reject this out of hand.
-Because it goes against the permissionless and anonymous ideals they uphold above all else.
-However, a blockchain consensus operating system that is by governments is actually.
 So, what most people will recognize as reflecting societal norms.
 After all, when we elect our governments to protect us and help us prosper.
 Finally, why shouldn’t we have a single blockchain consensus operating system?
 That allows them to do the same for a digital economy?